cypress-io/cypress-documentation/source/faq/questions/general-questions-faq.md

 - {% url "GitHub (Releases & changelog)" https://github.com/cypress-io/cypress/releases %}
 - {% url "npm (Releases)" https://www.npmjs.com/package/cypress %}
 - {% url "Changelog at Cypress Docs" changelog %}

+## {% fa fa-angle-right %} How often are new Cypress versions released?

+We strive to release a new minor version of Cypress with new features and bug fixes every two weeks on a Monday.
+We place all breaking changes in major releases that happen approximately every 3 months.
+Of course, if there are significant bugs after the release we try to release a patch as soon as possible.